-EMSA has developed and is maintaining a central location codes database (LOCODEs) in order to harmonise the location data and to avoid inconsistencies in the SSN system.
+EMSA has developed and is maintaining a central location database (CLD) in order to harmonise the location data and to avoid inconsistencies in the SSN system.

 The database consists of:

 - UNECE LOCODEs (UN/LOCODEs),

 - SSN Specific LOCODEs, and

 - Temporary LOCODEs.